joshuakhouri/MoMpy/README.md

 Uncertainty.get_RSS("x/y")
 `
 >`sqrt(U_x**2/y**4 + 4*U_y**2*x**2/y**6)`

+libraries used: numpy, scipy, sympy, pandas, random

 ## Module 2: Scrape Functions - Conor Hayden

 Consists of functions that allows the user to either determine the material properties from a material name, or determine the material based on calculated material properties.
 This module is also used directly by the GUI by providing the user with an easy way to determine the desired information based on simple inputs.
 This is all accomplished using web scraping.

-`From MoMpy import Scrape Functions
+`From MoMpy import Webscraper
 `

+libraries used: beatifulsoup, requests, pandas

 ## Module 3: GUI - Joshua Khouri

+libraries used: tkinter, matplotlib

 This is module is the main way the user is expected to interact with the package.
 It can be run in the command line or in an IDE.
 All of the user inputs can be typed into the GUI using this package.
 The GUI consists of four different tabs for the user to use: